Glossary of Terms

 The PBPP consists of nine full-time members, appointed by the Governor, with the consent of a majority of the Senate members, to serve staggered, renewable, six-year terms.
 Board members are prohibited from engaging in any other employment or political activities.
 The Governor designates one of the board members to be Chairman.

-A fact-finding hearing held by the Board to determine whether an offender violated parole by committing, while on parole, a crime punishable by imprisonment of which the offender has been found guilty or had pleaded guilty or nolo contenders in a court of record.
+A fact-finding hearing held by the Pennsylvania Board of Probation and Parole to determine whether an offender violated parole by committing, while on parole, a crime punishable by imprisonment of which the offender has been found guilty or had pleaded guilty or nolo contenders in a court of record.

-A monetary or non-monetary commitment on the part of the offender, ordered by the court, whereby the victim or community is compensated for a loss caused by the actions of the offender.
+A monetary or non-monetary commitment on the part of the pepetrator, ordered by the court, whereby the victim or community is compensated for a loss caused by the actions of the individual.

 The penalty imposed by a court upon a convicted person.